TreeRacks/Dafny-AVL/README.md

- ## Red-and-Black
+ ## Dafny-AVL

-A verification of a red-black data structure implementation using Dafny.
+A verification of a AVL tree data structure implementation using Dafny.